-First, the tension between showing that domestic enforcement "has teeth" and the need for increasing domestic concentration required to compete in global markets (such as in the forestry and mining sectors), will lead to increased political debate on how those tensions should be resolved.
+First, the tension between showing that domestic enforcement "has teeth" and the need for increasing domestic concentration required to compete in global markets (such as in the forestry and mining sectors) will lead to increased political debate on how those tensions should be resolved.

 Second, doubts about the relevance of competition legislation in certain areas are likely to be raised.
 For instance, after two decades of experience, a cost/benefit analysis of the Act's merger notification and review regime could well lead to questions about the "net benefit" to the economy of sustaining that regime.
-At the same time, given the existence of such regimes in other countries, the lack of political advantage to changing the status quo, and the revenues generated from filing fees, the likelihood of eliminating the Act's merger regime is slim.
-Nevertheless, questions will be raised about certain elements of the law and its enforcement.
+However, given the existence of such regimes elsewhere, the lack of political advantage in changing the status quo, and the revenues generated from filing fees, the likelihood of eliminating the Act's merger regime is slim.
+Even so, there will be questions about elements of the law and its enforcement.

 Third, after 20 years, competition policy in Canada has lost its "new car smell".
 Different economic and social considerations are now seen to be of equal or even greater importance to Canada.
 This explains, for example, the recent legislative effort to subject mergers in the transportation sector to a concurrent "public interest" review.
-It is no longer necessarily accepted that competition principles ought to be the sole or even the pre-eminent standard upon which some mergers should be judged.
+It is no longer necessarily accepted that competition principles ought to be the sole or even the preeminent standard upon which some mergers should be judged.

-Closing Thoughts
+Closing thoughts